andersonfernandes/andersonfernandes.dev/_posts/dockerizing-a-rails-app.md

 title: Dockerizing a Rails app
 description: Step-by-step on how to get a rails application running on Docker
 date: '2021-03-07'
-updated: '2022-05-21'
+updated: '2022-05-26'
 ---

 Docker is a container solution developed by the [Docker Inc](https://www.docker.com/) and backed by the [open source community](https://forums.docker.com/).
 The idea of the docker solution is to provide a [container based tool](https://www.redhat.com/pt-br/topics/containers/whats-a-linux-container) with an image-based deployment model.
 You can create a complete development/production ready environment with a simple set of configuration and wrap it into an image that can be distributed on your team or to the community.

 In this article we are going to build the configuration of a development environment to a simple rails application using a PostgreSQL database.

-## Getting the hands dirty
+## Configuration steps

 First you need some application to work on created and [Docker](https://docs.docker.com/engine/install/)/[Compose](https://docs.docker.com/compose/install/) installed.

-The folder structure that we will follow is based in creating a docker folder inside the root of the project containig the `Dockerfile` and the `entrypoint.sh` script.
-The `docker-compose.yml` file will be placed at the root of the project.
+Create the following files at the project root.

-### The Dockerfile
+### Dockerfile

 The Dockerfile configures the image with all dependencies of the project.